-The following are examples of repairs and reports that should shared with the board of education.
+The following are examples of repairs and reports that should be shared with the board:

-- maintenance work orders for non-contract work; - maintenance work orders and costs records of all contract maintenance work; - utility records and invoices; - heating, ventilating and air conditioning equipment maintenance records and reports; and - Annual costs analysis of the maintenance program specific to each district building.]
+- maintenance work orders for non-contract work; - maintenance work orders and costs records of all contract maintenance work; - utility records and invoices; - heating, ventilating and air conditioning equipment maintenance records and reports; and - annual costs analysis of the maintenance program specific to each district building.

-TRAFFIC AND PARKING PROCEDURES - 903.07
+TRAFFIC AND PARKING PROCEDURES

-Driving and parking on or near school property (Fair Board Land, streets near the school) are privileges granted by the board to persons who have reasons to be in the schools or on school property.
-The principals shall authorize parking areas and post notices on district property designated for staff, student, visitor parking and parking for persons with disabilities and other classifications of parking areas as may be necessary.
+Driving and parking on school property are privileges granted by the board to persons who have reasons to be in the schools or on school property.
+The superintendent shall authorize parking areas and post notices on district property designated for staff, student, visitor parking and parking for persons with disabilities and other classifications of parking areas as may be necessary.

-Any vehicle not parked in authorized areas may be cited or towed away and stored.
+Any vehicle not parked in authorized areas may be [cited and/or] towed away and stored.
 All charges for towing and storing will be the responsibility of the owner or operator of the vehicle.

-Any person failing to abide by the districts parking regulations may be further prohibited from bringing any vehicle on school property.
+Any person failing to abide by the district's parking regulations may be further prohibited from bringing any vehicle on school property.

-Building principals will establish regulations as necessary for the use and control of staff and student parking areas around their buildings.
+Building principals will establish regulations as necessary for the use and control of staff [and student] parking areas around their buildings.
 Such regulations will be made available to staff, students and parents.